 This course culminates the completion of the thesis body of works and accompanying written document.
 Graduate major requirement; Furniture majors only Registration by Furniture department, course not available via web registration

 Lighting design is an ever-growing category of furniture and product design, constantly evolving alongside technological advances in available lamp hardware.
 This hands-on course is an opportunity for students to explore the various types of lamp options, including incandescent, halogen, fluorescent, and LED.
 Students are first provided with the technical skills and safety factors involved in creating and wiring a lamp, to adding more complicated items such as switches, dimmers, and hardware, and finally moving on to designing and creating a body of functional lighting pieces.
 We will cover various lamp typologies (sconces, floor lamps, table lamps, chandeliers, pendants, etc), as well as light as art through installation and sculpture.
 Students are encouraged to work in a variety of materials and scales, developing their designs from sketches, models, and renderings, to a fully realized object.
 Designs will evolve through in-class discussions, pin-ups, and critiques.
 This class will focus on the design and fabrication of lighting as an object in a space, rather than the lighting of a space.
-Estimated Material Cost: $50.00 - $100.00 Permission of instructor required Elective for Majors and Non-Majors
+Estimated Materials Cost: $50.00 - $100.00 Elective for majors and non-majors Permission of Instructor required.

 Seniors will complete their final portfolio works in this studio.
 Seniors will design and execute a final degree project.
 The degree project will be individualized according to student interest.
 Major requirement; Furniture majors only Registration by Furniture Department, course not available via web registration.